invincibleboy07/Multi_User_Blog_Project/README.md

     3) Javascript

 ## Requirements and Installation
-This project works on Google App Engine hence you need to instal GAE.
+This project works on Google App Engine hence you need to install GAE.
 Steps for installation for GAE and other things is given below:
 * Python is used hence install python from [here](https://www.python.org/downloads/)
 * Install and configure Google App Engine from [here](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
 * You need to create your  Google App Engine Account to host projects.